Standard Model Theory for the FCC-ee Tera-Z stage

 \subsection{Reducing differential systems to $\epsilon$-form}

 As we have seen in the previous section, casting differential equations in $\epsilon$-form is very desirable.
-It puts a question of how to find the appropriate transformation.
-One possible approach is to use some additional information which is not contained in the differential systems.
-Namely, one might try to find the set of master integrals, having the homogeneous transcendentality property, by means of constant leading singularity method.
-This approach was supported in Ref. \cite{Henn:2013pwa} and then used in many applications.
+This raises the question of how to find the appropriate transformation.
+One possible approach is to use some additional information that is not contained in the differential systems.
+Namely, one might try to find the set of master integrals, having the homogeneous transcendentality property, by means of the constant leading singularity method.
+This approach is supported in Ref. \cite{Henn:2013pwa} and has been used in many applications.
 However, it is very desirable to be able to reduce a given differential system to $\epsilon$-form relying only on its form.
-This is especially required for the complicated cases, in particular, for the massive diagrams where the required transformation is not rational anymore in terms of the original kinematic parameters.
+This is especially required for the complicated cases, in particular, for the massive diagrams where the required transformation is no longer rational in terms of the original kinematic parameters.